lineojcd/Robotics-Simulations-Optimization/Jenkins tutorial/README.md

 ```

 ## Configuration on Jenkins
-Once the above steps succeed, you will be able to see this:
+Once the above steps succeed, you will be able to see as follows.
+Click on **Install suggested plugins** and the plugins are about to be installed.

 ![customize jenkins](https://github.com/lineojcd/Robotics-Simulations-Optimization/blob/master/Jenkins%20tutorial/src/customize_jenkins.jpg)

-click on Install suggested plugins and the plugins are about to be installed:

 ![customize jenkins](https://github.com/lineojcd/Robotics-Simulations-Optimization/blob/master/Jenkins%20tutorial/src/install_plugins.png)